ubaldot/vim-extended-view/README.md

 # vim-extended-view

-Extend the view of your long buffer on other windows!
+Extend the view of your buffer on a number of side-by-side windows!

-This plugin provides only one command `:ExtendViewToggle <number>` that extends your buffer view `<number>` of side-by-side windows.
-If `<number>` is not provided, then the buffer view is extended on two windows by default.
+This plugin provides only one command `:ExtendViewToggle <number>`, where `<number>` is the number of the side-by-side windows where the current buffer spans over.
+If `<number>` is not provided, then the buffer view is extended on 2 windows by default.

-To quit the extended view mode, either you run `:ExtendViewToggle <number>` or just close any extension windows.
+To quit the extended view mode, run `:ExtendViewToggle <number>` or just close any extension windows.

 Enjoy!